Resident Travel Information

 - Note: If you have a valid, unexpired passport, is your passport valid for at least 6 months after the planned return date of your trip?
 And do you have at least two pages available for stamps in your passport?

-- Get your Visa (if applicable)
+- Apply for your VISA (if applicable)

-- Do you need assistance applying for your Visa?
+- Do you need assistance applying for your VISA?
 Contact International Programs.

 - Be aware that this process should start 4-6 months in advance;

-- Be aware that if you are not a US Citizen, Visa processing times and requirements vary from country to country;
+- Be aware that if you are not a US Citizen, VISA processing times and requirements vary from country to country;

 - Make your travel arrangements

-- If you travel through another country to reach your destination, you may need a transit Visa.
-Please be sure to bring this to the attention of OIP, or if you are handling your own Visa, check with the airlines.
+- If you travel through another country to reach your destination, you may need a transit VISA.
+Please be sure to bring this to the attention of OIP, or if you are handling your own VISA, check with the airlines.

-- If you are not a US Citizen, a transit Visa may be required of you even when it is not required for a US Citizen, so be sure to communicate your citizenship.
+- If you are not a US citizen, a transit VISA may be required of you even when it is not required for a US Citizen, so be sure to communicate your citizenship.

 2-4 Months Prior to Departure